ufal/npfl129/exam/questions.md

 #### Questions@:, Lecture 5 Questions

-1. Considering a single-layer MLP with $D$ input neurons, a ReLU hidden layer with $H$ units, and a softmax output layer with $K$ units, write down the explicit formulas (i.e., formulas you would use to code it in `numpy`) of the gradient of all the MLP parameters (two weight matrices and two bias vectors), assuming input $\boldsymbol x$, target $t$, and negative log likelihood loss.
+1. Considering a single-layer MLP with $D$ input neurons, a ReLU hidden layer with $H$ units, and a softmax output layer with $K$ units, write down the explicit formulas (i.e., formulas you would use to code it in `numpy`) of the gradient of the loss function with respect to all the MLP parameters (two weight matrices and two bias vectors), assuming input $\boldsymbol x$, target $t$, and negative log likelihood loss.
 [20]

 1. Formulate the computation of MLP as a computation graph.
 Explain how such a graph can be used to compute the gradients of the parameters in the back-propagation algorithm.
 [10]